 - \ Maintaining the integrity and security of the council's systems - \ Preventing cyber-attacks and similar against the council systems. - \ Revealing whether or not the information requested is held or applicable to the London Borough of Barnet would be likely to offer cyber criminals insight into not only the strengths of the council's cyber security ,but also any potential weaknesses that may exist.
-This could ultimately result in a future cyber attack.
-One of the reasons that cyber security measures are in place is to protect the integrity of personal and sensitive personal information. - \ It is clear to see how the occurrence of a future cyber-attack would prejudice the council's legal duty to safeguard personal information from loss, theft, inappropriate access or destruction, which is why Section 31 has been employed in this case. - \ A cyber attack could have catastrophic consequences for council services for residents exacerbated by the dependence on these services at a time of a national emergency from Covid-19.
+This could ultimately result in a future cyber attack. personal and sensitive personal information. - \ It is clear to see how the occurrence of a future cyber-attack would prejudice the council's legal duty to safeguard personal information from loss, theft, inappropriate access or destruction, which is why Section 31 has been employed in this case. - \ A cyber attack could have catastrophic consequences for council services for residents

-On balance the public interest in maintaining the exemption outweighs that in confirming or denying whether information is held and therefore the council neither. confirms nor denies whether this information is held.
+On balance the public interest in maintaining the exemption outweighs that in confirming or denying whether information is held and therefore the council neither confirms nor denies whether this information is held.
 In all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.